-The next Takeover Day is taking place on Friday 22 November 2019.
+The next Takeover Day is taking place in 2022.
 Find out how to get involved.

 Many of the activities offered to children and young people have a natural fit with Arts Award.
 Arts Award can also help museums with the aim of making the Takeover Experience more than a day, developing a longer term relationship between the organisation and those Taking Over.

 Read our resource on ways you can connect your Takeover activities with Arts Award.